ratwithacompiler/OBS-captions-plugin/CI/release_files/linux/Readme.md

-Linux support is not well tested yet, built on ubunut 22.04 image so may have issues on older systems.
+Linux support is not well tested yet, built on ubuntu 24.04 image so may have issues on older systems.
-Requires OBS 28+.
+Requires OBS 32+.

 Install: